Marjorie Corbett

-Marjorie Corbett (12 May 1912 – 27 July 1995) was a British stage, voice actress, puppeteer, and film actress, she was the wife of Sooty's creator, Harry Corbett.
+Marjorie Corbett (née Hodgson; 12 May 1912 – 27 July 1995) was a British stage, voice actress, puppeteer, and film actress.
+She was the wife of Sooty's creator, Harry Corbett.

-Earliest Appearances on Film
+Early career

 Corbett appeared on stage in several of the Aldwych farces.
 In the 1930s, she appeared in nine films, including two adaptations of the Aldwych plays.
 She appeared as a leading lady in quota quickies such as The Reverse Be My Lot and Michael Powell's The Price of a Song.

-Retirement and Sooty Years
+Retirement and Sooty years

-During her retirement of acting on film, Marjorie married Sooty creator Harry Corbett when she later plays the original voice of Soo from The Sooty Show alongside Harry Corbett and later his son Matthew Corbett from 1964 until 1981.
-She later retired again in 1981 with her character Soo being revoiced by Brenda Longman.
+During her retirement of acting on film, Marjorie married Sooty creator Harry Corbett.
+She later played the original voice of Soo from The Sooty Show alongside Harry, and later his son Matthew Corbett, from 1964 until 1981.
+She later retired again in 1981, with her character Soo being revoiced by Brenda Longman.

 Personal life and death

-During her performance of Soo, Marjorie was a heavy smoker, which leads by voicing Soo to make her sound older and being asked to be replaced, Marjorie later retired again for 14 years until she died on 27 July 1995.
+During her performance of Soo, Marjorie was a heavy smoker, which caused Soo to sound older; Marjorie was replaced.
+She later retired again for 14 years until her death on 27 July 1995.